Kiana Williams: Third stint with the Seattle Storm (2024)

 On February 23, 2024, Williams signed a training camp contract with the Storm and made the final roster.
 On July 2, 2024, she was waived by the Storm.
 On July 5, 2024, she was re-signed by the team to a seven-day contract and then to a second one on July 14.
 Upon its expiration on August 18, Williams was released by the Storm.

-Phoenix Mercury (2025–present)
+Phoenix Mercury (2025–2026)

 Williams signed with the Phoenix Mercury on a rest-of-season contract on June 26, 2025.
 On July 10, she was waived by the Mercury, but she was re-signed by the team to a seven-day contract on July 15 and the signed a second seven-day contract on July 22.
 She signed her third seven-day contract with the Mercury only on August 13 and upon its expiration on August 20 she signed a rest-of-season contract with the team.